-Nautilus and Aerobic Training, Bowling, Martial Arts, Golf, Roller Skating, Swimming, Tennis, Volleyball, Recreation, Soccer, Basketball, Hiking, Flag Football
+Nautilus and Aerobic Training, Bowling, Martial Arts, Golf, Roller Skating, Tennis, Volleyball, Recreation, Soccer, Basketball, Hiking, Flag Football

 Our Learning Management course is the way in which we address executive function skill-building—such as self-monitoring, planning, organization, emotional control, initiation, shifting, and working memory—in our middle and high school students with learning differences.

 Children with ADD and ADHD frequently struggle in this area.
 A lack of executive function skills can have a dramatic impact throughout one’s life, as it affects self-regulation and the ability to work toward achieving a goal.
 Therefore, our students who require consistent supervision in meeting expectations are enrolled in the Learning Management course, providing them with daily organizational and remedial support.